 At breakfast time the pancakes I had my eye on were unfortunately not available (I was told the plane was catered with 1 pancake breakfast and there were 10 First Class passengers on board.
 Apparently the man in front of me had requested them the previous night – he must have done this before!)
 I opted for some granola instead which was really good and went some way towards masking my pancake disappointment.

 (Tasty breakfast granola and smoothie)

 (Electric blinds let the sunshine in)

 After reading more frequent flyer blogs I’ve seen some say that BA First is like other airlines Business.
 Perhaps I should start saving my air miles with another alliance to get the luxury experience we imagined?

-My partner and I paid £350 each to fly First Class (one way) from London to Tokyo using 90,000 air miles and a companion voucher.
+My partner and I paid £350 each to fly First Class (one way) from London to Tokyo using 90,000 air miles and an American Express companion voucher.

 Have you flown First or Business with other airlines?
 How do they compare?